finerace/Artists-Simulator/README.md

 - ✨ Reduced boilerplate code by ~60% using my own AOP Unity plugin.
 - 🧩 Built a large set of **modular, reusable systems and services**.
 - 🎭 Flexible **data-driven character customization** system → +75% faster to add new characters, no programmer involvement required.
-- 🚀 Optimizations: improved texture operations performance by ~40%, reduced peak memory usage significantly.
+- 🚀 Optimizations: improved key-texture operations performance by ~35%.
 - 🤖 AI-Augmented Development: Boosted development speed by ~40-50% by integrating AI tools (Cursor IDE, Copilot) to accelerate prototyping and complex refactoring.

 ---